sussyahhblud/WebQuake/replit.md

 - Web client connects to multiplayer via WebSocket on port 26000

 ## Deployment
-- Configured for Replit autoscale deployment
+- ✅ Configured for Replit autoscale deployment
 - Production command: `node webquake-server.js`
 - Serves static files with proper HTTP headers and range support
+- Ready for publishing when user is satisfied with functionality